 The Dungeon

-This imposing dungeon, 37 meters high, was built in the 11th century by the Count of Anjou Foulques Nerra and is a masterpiece of medieval military architecture.
-It served as a residential and defensive fortress in turn, and then as a State prison at the end of the Middle Ages.
-During your visit, don’t miss the medieval-inspired garden, reconstructed at the foot of the dungeon.
-I must also warn you that visiting the dungeon is quite athletic (there are many steps) and can eventually be a bit impressive if you have a fear of heights.
-However, when you reach the top, you enjoy a magnificent view of the surroundings.
+This imposing 37-meter-high keep was built in the 11th century by the Count of Anjou Foulques Nerra and is a masterpiece of medieval military architecture.
+It served alternately as a residential and defensive fortress and later as a State prison at the end of the Middle Ages.
+During your visit, don’t miss the medieval-inspired garden, reconstructed at the foot of the keep.
+I must also warn you that the tour of the main tower of the keep is quite a workout (there are many steps and 3 levels) and can perhaps be a little overwhelming if you suffer from vertigo.
+However, when you reach the top, you are rewarded with a magnificent view of the surroundings.

-The dungeon is visited with an Histopad, a tablet with 360° augmented reality that allows you to see the dungeon in the medieval era and immerse yourself in its history.
-During the route, you also gain access to the New Tower, the Martelet Tower, as well as the dungeon cell.
+The keep is visited with an Histopad, a tablet with 360° augmented reality that allows you to see the keep as it was in medieval times and immerse yourself in its history.
+During the tour, you also gain access to the New Tower, the Martelet Tower, as well as the dungeon of Ludovico Sforza.
+The New Tower was also a prison, and you can still discover engraved and painted traces left by the prisoners there.
+Finally, don’t miss the Hall of the Duel with its bas-reliefs, which are a remarkable element of this period.

 _

-The Royal Dwelling is a high place of French History and was the favorite residence of the Valois dynasty, which hosted three important female figures: Joan of Arc, Agnès Sorel, and Anne of Brittany.
+The Royal Lodgings is a high place in French history and was the favorite residence of the Valois dynasty (between Charles VII and Louis XII), which welcomed three important female figures: Joan of Arc, Agnès Sorel, and Anne of Brittany.
+The royal power had the desire to make Loches a second capital in the 15th century.
 It is also an architectural jewel built in the flamboyant Gothic style at the end of the 14th century.
-Its beautiful facade overlooks the town of Loches and the Indre river.
-You can also admire the oratory of Anne of Brittany, a small architectural gem, again in the flamboyant Gothic style.
+Its beautiful facade overlooks the town of Loches and the Indre River.
+You can also admire the oratory of Anne of Brittany, a small architectural gem, once again in the flamboyant Gothic style.

-During our visit, we were able to discover a temporary exhibition on Agnès Sorel, the favorite of King Charles VII: “Agnès Sorel, the influencer” (which was visible until November 6, 2022), on the occasion of the sixth centenary of her birth.
-It was an opportunity to discover the personality and influence exerted by this woman of legendary beauty.
+During our visit in 2022, we were able to discover a temporary exhibition on Agnès Sorel, favorite of King Charles VII: “Agnès Sorel, the influencer”, on the occasion of the sixth centenary of her birth.
+The opportunity to discover the personality and the influence exerted by this woman of legendary beauty.

 5 Place Charles VII 37600 Loches